 A capital improvement is defined as a major non-recurring expenditure for the construction, repair, retrofit, or increased utility or function of physical facilities, infrastructure, or environmental features.
-Capital improvements are beyond the "normal" financial means of the Partnership and require external funding.
-To be considered a capital improvement for purposes of this plan, a project must have an anticipated cost of at least \$250,000.
+Some capital improvements are beyond the 'normal' financial means of the Partnership, often exceeding \$250,000, and are unlikely to get constructed without external funding.

-Proposed capital improvements are shown by planning region in Section 4 and are summarized for the watersheds in Appendix O. Additional discussions are needed among plan participants to develop the specific process for implementing capital improvements with base funding.
-Specifically, members of the Policy Committee or the Partnership's individual and representative Boards are expected to discuss the means and methods for funding new capital improvements with potential funding partners before an implementation timeline can be established.
+Proposed capital improvements are shown by planning region in Section 4 and are summarized for the watersheds in Appendix O. Members of the Policy Committee or the Partnership's individual and representative Boards may discuss the means and methods for funding new capital improvements with potential funding partners.
 Capital improvement projects completed through this plan will be operated and maintained by the owner of the CIP for its lifespan.

+Capital improvements include watershed district projects (103D) and drainage projects (103E) primarily.
 As highlighted throughout this plan, public drainage systems are prevalent throughout much of the plan area.
 As such, the Partnership will engage drainage authorities about plan efforts and goals.
-Drainage authorities will be highly encouraged to coordinate and be involved during implementation of the Action Table to make progress towards measurable goals, including sediment delivery, private and public flood risk reduction, and ditch stability.
+Drainage authorities will be highly encouraged to coordinate and be involved during implementation of the Action Table to make progress towards measurable goals, including sediment delivery, private and public flood risk reduction, ditch stability, and multipurpose drainage.
 Based on this two-way engagement, drainage authorities could access implementation funds to adopt drainage actions in the Action Table (Section 4) during 103E processes and procedures when the opportunity arises within the planning area.